IGITUGraz/nevesim/README.md

 * Additional information including the documentation of the NEVESIM classes can be found here: https://github.com/IGITUGraz/nevesim.
 * On the [wiki](https://github.com/IGITUGraz/nevesim/wiki) we provide some examples that demonstrate the principle usage of NEVESIM through its Python interface.

+## License

+*NEVESIM* is open source software and is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl.html) or later.